Posts

 The living room is often the focal point of any residential space: it’s where the family gathers to spend time together, it’s where you entertain guests, and it is often one of the largest spaces in the home.
 Therefore, it’s important that you do your homework when selecting a flooring option for it.
 You need to take into consideration such things as the style of house, how much money you have to work with, sustainability, and the overall look you are trying to accomplish.
 Here are four of our favorite flooring ideas and why you may wish to consider them for your own needs:

 • Wood.
 It looks great, adds substantial resale value to the home, and requires very little in terms of care (usually a simple vacuuming is enough to keep it clean for long periods of time).
-The drawbacks are few, but include cost ($3 to $12 per square foot) and the occasional need for refinishing if installed in a high-traffic area.
+The drawbacks are few, but include the occasional need for refinishing if installed in a high-traffic area.

 • Tile.
 It is generally quite durable and resistant to scratching, comes in a wide variety of shapes and sizes, and is water resistant.
 Like wood, it is easy to maintain and shouldn’t often need more than a vacuuming to clean.
 The cons of tile: it can be cold to your feet and on the off chance that they start to crack or disintegrate, they can be difficult to repair.